 4- Are the scenarios on the same time horizon?

-What you should get are scenarios that each depict the same timeframe and dynamics.
+In a valid set of scenarios, you should get scenarios that each depict the same period of time.
 The authors of the scenarios may choose to develop more or less this or that part, but, nonetheless, all timeframes must be covered for each scenario of your set of scenarios.

 Why does it matter to you?